harrisonlab/phytophthora_fragariae/README.md

 done
 ```

-Assembly stats were summarised and compared to previous assembly results
+Assembly size was summarised and compared to previous assembly results

 ```bash
 for Assembly in $(ls assembly/spades/P.*/*/deconseq_Paen/report.tsv)